Ramanjs/os-assignments/assignment-1/README.md

 Options:

       -p        make parent directories as needed
-      -r        print a message for each created directory
+      -v        print a message for each created directory

+Edge cases:
+- Creating an already existing directory gives a 'file exists' error.
+- Creating nested directories when not existing gives a 'No such file or directory' error without the `-p` flag.

 ### <a name="date"></a>date
 `date [OPTION]...
 [FORMAT]`